beowulfey/pylinnaeo/README.md

 Note that if you want to use the DSSP feature, you'll also have to build and install a DSSP binary to your PATH!
 Unfortunately I don't think DSSP is included in Homebrew anymore.
 However, the binaries I uploaded should have a working binary and don't need anything externally.

-###### Linux
-Instructions are similar.
-You can try using the prebuilt wheel I have in the INSTALL folder, but they seem to have issues with compilation (the Python 3.8 version works better, so try using a venv with Py3.8).
-I haven't debugged this but it stopped working after I updated to Ubuntu 20.04.
-You can try yourself with your own compiled version of clustalo -- I'll try and update this soon with more information.

 ###### Windows
 Install Anaconda3 and create a new environment: